 Examples of Full-Duplex Mode

-The best example of full-duplex is a Telephone Network where two persons can communicate simultaneously means both sides persons can talk and listen at the same time.
+The best example of full-duplex is a Telephone Network where two persons can communicate simultaneously means both sides person can talk and listen at the same time.

 Also Read: What is network topology and its types?

 What is the data transmission mode of the keyboard and mouse?

 Both Keyboard and mouse are the simplex mode, because they can only give input to the CPU, but cannot receive any input from the CPU.